ToontjeM/EPAS_security/README.md

 - webuser / webuser (Owner of the SQL/Protect demo database)

 ## Use cases
+Connect to the epas server console using `vagrant ssh`, change to the enterprisedb user using `sudo su - enterprisedb` and then move into the `/vagrant` directory on that server.

 ### 1. Password Profile Management
 1. `11_show_profiles.sh` shows which profiles are available on the server.
 2. `12_create_new_admin_profile.sh` creates a new, more restricted, password profile for a second admin user `admin2`